GoogleChrome/developer.chrome.com/site/en/docs/webstore/user_data/index.md

 Extensions must transmit "personal and sensitive user data" over a secure connection (e.g. HTTPS, WSS) and stored at rest using a strong encryption method such as RSA or AES.
-You should not use any cipher suite that is blacklisted by IETF.
+You should not use any cipher suite that is denylisted by IETF.
 Our requirements may change over time.

 ## 9\.
 Does my Product's handling of personal or sensitive user data require a prominent disclosure and affirmative consent? {: #ques_9 }